 I will be the first to admit that there were certain areas I had to sit on my butt to get to the next stairs, because, as mentioned before, the stairs are not well maintained and some are missing.

 Remember that it’s not a race, so take your time and feel free to stop and enjoy the views along the way!

 Additional Things to Know/ Tips about Koko Head

 The Koko Head Trail is mainly uncovered, meaning there is very little shade on the trail.
-Bring plenty of water, sunscreen, a hat, and snacks.
+Bring plenty of water, sunscreen, a snorkeling shirt, a hat, and snacks.
 It does get pretty hot during the afternoon, so be prepared for that and always stay well hydrated.